 MPG Calculations Have Limitations—They’re Not the End-All

 It’s good to know how many miles per gallon you’re getting because you’ll need the number for budgeting and to know how profitable your loads are.
 The problem is, sometimes people get so wrapped up in maximizing efficiency, they make decisions that might actually hurt their bottom line.
 If you’re trying to get more out of your fuel, you might think taking a lighter load will help.
-But savings in fuel might be minimal compared to what you gave up on a heavier load.
+But savings in fuel costs might be minimal compared to what you gave up on a heavier load.

-You may want to explore options like freight ton efficiency to get a clearer picture of your true fuel numbers.
+You may want to explore options like freight ton efficiency to get a clearer picture of your true fuel cost numbers.
 For example, when Shell ran with its concept truck, the Airflow Starship, its payload was 77 percent greater than the average payload—a whopping 39,900 pounds.
 Even still, its freight-ton efficiency was 2.5-times greater than the North American average — 178.4 ton-miles per gallon compared to 72 ton-miles per gallon.
 To be fair, this modern truck also got an eye-popping 8.94 miles per gallon.
-Remember, though, this is only part of the fuel equation.
+Remember, though, this is only part of the fuel cost equation.

 Increase Your Efficiency with Factoring and a Fuel Card

-No matter how many miles per gallon you’re getting or what your freight ton efficiency is, it’s hard to keep your truck on the highway if you’re stuck waiting on a payment from the last load.
+No matter how many truck miles per gallon you’re getting or what your freight ton efficiency is, it’s hard to keep your truck on the highway if you’re stuck waiting on a payment from the last load.
 Invoice factoring helps with this by giving you immediate payment for your invoice.
 When you factor with Triumph Business Capital, you get access to fuel discounts at more than 3,600 locations nationwide.
 You can even get your money loaded on your fuel card for free.
 Learn more about how it works to find out if it’s the right solution for you.